ssciwr/AMMICO/README.md

 ### Emotion recognition

 Emotion recognition is carried out using the [deepface](https://github.com/serengil/deepface) and [retinaface](https://github.com/serengil/retinaface) libraries.
-These libraries detect the presence of faces, and their age, gender, emotion and race based on several state-of-the-art models.
-It is also detected if the person is wearing a face mask - if they are, then no further detection is carried out as the mask prevents an accurate prediction.
+These libraries detect the presence of faces, as well as provide probabilistic assessment of their age, gender, race, and emotion based on several state-of-the-art models.
+It is also detected if the person is wearing a face mask - if they are, then no further detection is carried out as the mask affects the assessment acuracy.
+Because the detection of gender, race and age is carried out in simplistic categories (e.g., for gender, using only "male" and "female"), and because of the ethical implications of such assessments, users can only access this part of the tool if they agree with a disclaimer (see FAQ).
+Moreover, once users accept this disclaimer, they can further set their own detection confidence threshholds.

 ### Color/hue detection